 power, or both.

-The purpose of the class is to provide the student an understanding and practical experience with parallel-computing.
-Parallel-computing is becoming pervasive in the scientific community, and in industry.
-The class covers classic supercomputer architectures and how these are programmed, as well as how clusters may emulate these so that applications and programming-techniques from different supercomputers may be used on cluster-computers, as well as state-of-the-art current research in supercomputers.
-The target is that students obtain a detailed understanding of the problems that surround supercomputers, as well as their known solutions and the limitations of these solutions.
+The purpose of the class is to provide the student an understanding and practical experience with cluster-computing.
+Cluster-computing is becoming known to the general scientific community, including industry, and is increasingly becoming an alternative to classic supercomputers.
+The class covers classic supercomputer architectures and how these are programmed, as well as how clusters may emulate these so that applications and programming-techniques from different supercomputers may be used on clustercomputers.
+The target is that students obtain a detailed understanding of the problems that surround clustercomputers, as well as their known solutions and the limitations of these solutions.
 Topics: Parallel supercomputer architectures, advanced topics in CPU architecture, communication technology and machine-topology.
 Parallel algorithms, parallel programming and scientific computing.
-Programming using; threads, processes, message passing interface, remote memory and distributed memory – including Message Passing Interface, MPI.
+Programming using; threads, parallel virtual machines, message passing interface, remote memory and distributed shared memory.